ryanffrench/UWP104A-SJA-Data-Analysis/README.md

 **All 141 Y grades were assigned in Winter 2017 in ECS30 - Programming & Problem Solving

-TODO: get the rest of the data from the registrar.
+TODO: get the rest of the data from the registrar + SQ24 and FQ24

 Additional Note: I cannot ensure the accuracy of the Fall 2022 - Spring 2025 data converted to JSON.
 Other than that the "Y" category is properly carried over.
 Converting to JSON was a hacky way to get all the data in the same format.